 - Richard Szeliski, 2010.
 Computer Vision: Algorithms and Applications

-Lectures with blackboard and slides, code and project assignments and discussions
+Lectures with blackboard and slides, coding and project assignments and discussions

-Evaluation of the course assignments, a final course project and a written exam.
+Evaluation of the course assignments, a final course project and a written exam about the course theory.

 - Academic year: 2019/2020